 Next, we get to the footer section.

-Now a lot of bloggers believe that the footer section of a blog is just a waste of space.
+Now a lot of bloggers believe that the footer section of a blog is just a waste of space or time.

 Nothing really needs to be placed in the footer apart from some mandatory links to privacy pages and what not.

-Personally, I think the footer area is a great place to add a call-to-action, such as an email opt-in offer.
+Personally, I think the footer area is a great place to add an additional call-to-action, such as an email opt-in offer.

-If someone has made it to the bottom of one of your blog posts, they’re pretty much down to the footer are too, so don’t waste the opportunity of being able to capture them as a potential subscriber.
+If someone has made it to the bottom of one of your blog posts, and past the comment section, they’re pretty much down to the footer section too.
+So, don’t waste the opportunity of being able to capture them as a potential subscriber.

 7. Improve the search feature

-To make the search feature even more effective on your blog, I recommend you install a plugin called Search Exclude.
+To make the search feature even more useful for your readers, I recommend you install a plugin called Search Exclude.
 See image below.

 Why would you want to do this? you might ask.

-To make sure only your very best content is shown in the search results when someone is searching for something specific on your blog.
+Well, to make sure that only your very best content is being presented in the search results when someone is searching for something specific on your blog.

 Probably the best way to make your blog more user-friendly is by improving its performance on the web.